chriskelly/LifeFinances/README.md

   - model.py: GUI model module
   - returnGenerator.py: Generates randomized returns for equity and real estate.
 Also generates random inflation data
   - skewDist.py: used by returnGenerator to skew distributions of inflation to match historical data better
-  - socialSecuity.py: Intended to replace calculating social security payments in simulator.py
+  - socialSecuity.py: Calculates social security payments in simulator.py
 - views folder: view modules for the GUI